zhangruoxikathy/corporate_bond_liquidity_research/README.md

  - We use `doit` Python module as a task runner.
 It works like `make` and the associated `Makefile`s.
 To rerun the code, install `doit` (https://pydoit.org/) and execute the command `doit` from the `src` directory.
 Note that doit is very flexible and can be used to run code commands from the command prompt, thus making it suitable for projects that use scripts written in multiple different programming languages.

- - I'm using the `.env` file as a container for absolute paths that are private to each collaborator in the project.
+ - The `.env` file as a container for absolute paths that are private to each collaborator in the project.
 You can also use it for private credentials, if needed.
 It should not be tracked in Git.

 # Data and Output Storage

-I'll often use a separate folder for storing data.
-I usually write code that will pull the data and save it to a directory in the data folder called "pulled"  to let the reader know that anything in the "pulled" folder could hypothetically be deleted and recreated by rerunning the PyDoit command (the pulls are in the dodo.py file).
+`src`: Contains all of the source codes, including load py files, function py files, jupyter notebooks, unit test files.

-I'll usually store manually created data in the "assets" folder if the data is small enough.
-Because of the risk of manually data getting changed or lost, I prefer to keep it under version control if I can.
+`data`: `pulled` and `manual` folders to store data.
+In our case, all data are loaded into `pulled` folder but can also be maunually downloaded from wrds or Open Source Bond Asset Pricing (https://openbondassetpricing.com/).

-Output is stored in the "output" directory.
-This includes tables, charts, and rendered notebooks.
-When the output is small enough, I'll keep this under version control.
-I like this because I can keep track of how tables change as my analysis progresses, for example.
+`output`: Contains replicated tables, summary stats, plots, table latex files.

-Of course, the data directory and output directory can be kept elsewhere on the machine.
-To make this easy, I always include the ability to customize these locations by defining the path to these directories in environment variables, which I intend to be defined in the `.env` file, though they can also simply be defined on the command line or elsewhere.
-The `config.py` is reponsible for loading these environment variables and doing some like preprocessing on them.
-The `config.py` file is the entry point for all other scripts to these definitions.
-That is, all code that references these variables and others are loading by importing `config`.
+`assets`: Contains the original paper, screenshots to input into final latex report.

 # Dependencies and Virtual Environments